evansteer/FCP-coursework-3/README.txt

 In the case of using wavefront normally it uses a self generated set of grids, if using it with --profile it will use the same grids as shown at the top of the program

+It is possible when using --profile that timings will show "0", this is assumed to be an issue with floating point numbers and python just defaulting to 0, but not 100% sure on that.

+--profile can be used in 2 ways, firstly if you run it and choose "N", then it will assess the performance of the normal algorithm over a range of difficulties and grid sizes.
+If it used and you choose "W", then it will run both algorithms on the basic set of grids and time their solving and output the results.